 Although many people don’t reach the RDA for magnesium, there are plenty of magnesium-rich foods to choose from.

-It is widely found in both plants and animal-sourced foods.
-The richest sources are seeds and nuts, but whole grains, beans and leafy green vegetables are also relatively rich sources.
+Magnesium is widely found in both plant- and animal-based foods.
+The richest sources are seeds and nuts, but whole grains, beans, and leafy green vegetables are also relatively good sources.

-If you have a health disorder that causes a loss of magnesium from the body, such as diabetes, you should make sure to eat plenty of magnesium-rich foods or take supplements.
+If you have a health condition that causes your body to lose magnesium, such as diabetes, it’s important to eat plenty of magnesium-rich foods or take supplements.

-If you believe you may have a magnesium deficiency, your suspicions can be confirmed with a simple blood test.
-You should speak with your doctor to rule out other possible health problems.
+If you believe you may have a magnesium deficiency, you should speak with your doctor.